mckayc/task-donegeon/README.md

 ### Weekly Summaries

+-   **Week of October 13, 2025 (v0.5.80):**
+    -   **New Feature: The Enchanted Vault:** Introduced a major new gameplay mechanic, "The Enchanted Vault," which acts as an in-game savings and investment account.
+        -   **Deposit & Withdraw:** Users can deposit currencies and XP into the vault to keep them safe and earn interest.
+The system supports fractional rewards for precise interest calculation, though UI displays are rounded for clarity.
+        -   **Configurable Interest:** Administrators can enable the vault and configure a multi-tiered interest rate system based on the total value of deposited assets.
+Specific interest rates can also be set for individual reward types.
+        -   **Growth Projections:** The vault UI provides clear projections, showing users how their deposited rewards will grow over 1 week, 2 weeks, 1 month, 2 months, and 6 months.
+        -   **Automated Accrual:** Interest is calculated and applied automatically once per day in the background.
+        -   **Savings Goal Integration:** The vault prominently displays a user's primary wishlist item and their progress toward affording it.
+        -   **Full Auditing:** All deposits, withdrawals, and interest payments are recorded in both the user's Chronicles and a detailed transaction history within the vault itself.

 -   **Week of November 3, 2025 (v0.5.79):**
     -   **Chronicle Exchange Logging:** Enhanced the Chronicles to display currency and XP exchanges.
 The log entries now provide a detailed breakdown of what was paid and what was received, improving clarity and auditability of transactions.

 -   **Week of October 27, 2025 (v0.5.78):**
     -   **Approvals Stability Fix:** Resolved a critical server error that could occur when an administrator approved or rejected a quest completion.
-The issue was caused by a missing check for the administrator's user object, leading to a crash if their account was deleted or in an inconsistent state.
+The issue was caused by a missing check for the administrator's user object, leading to a crash if their account was in an inconsistent state.
 The backend is now more resilient and handles this edge case gracefully.

 -   **Week of October 20, 2025 (v0.5.77):**
     -   **Enhanced Modifier Application:** Overhauled the "Apply Modifier" dialog in the Triumphs & Trials page.
 Administrators can now apply a single Triumph or Trial to **multiple users at once**.
 Additionally, for Trials that deduct rewards, a new **"Allow Substitution"** toggle has been added.
 When enabled, if a user has an insufficient balance of the specified reward, the system will automatically deduct other currencies or XP of equivalent value to cover the deficit.